DamianPala/sicloudman/README.md

 To upload artifacts use `upload_artifacts` function.

+When uploading process is finished the existence of uploaded files is finally confirmed.

+> Buckets configured during initialization are only ones that are relevant.
+If there are other buckets in the specified server location they will not be taken into account.

 #### File distunguishing

 The process of distinguishing which file belongs to which bucket is based on the file name.
 During initialization of `CloudManager` class you have to specify a list of `Buckets`. `Bucket` object has two properties: `name` and `keywords`.
 When `upload_artifacts` function is called, artifacts are scanned and proper files are selected when their name contains keyword from `keywords` parameter of given bucket.
 Only latest created file are uploaded to the cloud server.

+> One file can be uploaded to many buckets.
+To achieve this add keywords to the file name that belongs to many buckets.

 ### Upload Specified File